tongvatech/TTPC-Website.github.io/index.md

 --

-_This website is in progress, stay tuned for more updates by summer 2022!_
+_This website is in progress, stay tuned for more updates by fall 2022!_